Beyonder: Secret Wars II

 Intrigued by what he has witnessed during the first Secret Wars, the Beyonder comes to Earth during the Secret Wars II story line to walk among humans and study them and learn of human desire firsthand.
 He creates a human body for himself (this body originally resembles Molecule Man).
 He also transforms a television writer named Steward Cadwell into Thundersword.
 Finally, the Beyonder creates a form for himself based on that of Captain America after witnessing him defeat Armadillo.

 After learning of the importance of money from Luke Cage, the Beyonder turns a building into pure gold, causing Spider-Man to rescue those trapped in the building, while the U.S. government works to get rid of the gold to avoid a financial crisis.
-The Beyonder later meets the blind superhero Daredevil and restores his ability to see, asking for legal representation in return.
+The Beyonder later meets the blind superhero Daredevil and restores his sight, asking for legal representation in return.
 After realizing that the desire to protect his eyesight might compromise his integrity and dedication, Daredevil demands that the Beyonder take his sight away again, which he does.
-Beyonder then attempts to get Dazzler to fall in love with him, but fails, leading to feelings of despair.
-Following this, the Beyonder is recruited to be a professional wrestler and is nearly killed by Thing in a wrestling match.
+After becoming involved with a woman named Sharon Ing, when it is revealed that he is open to loving women and men and can also change his own gender, Beyonder attempts to get Dazzler to fall in love with him, but fails, leading to feelings of despair.
+Following this, the Beyonder is recruited to be a professional wrestler and is nearly killed by Thing in a Unlimited Class Wrestling Federation wrestling match.

-In order to combat Beyonder, Mephisto sent his demon agent Bitterhorn to form the Legion Accursed where he managed to get 99 villains together upon shaking their hand.
+In order to combat Beyonder, Mephisto sent his demon agent Bitterhorn to form the Legion Accursed.
 While waiting for the Legion Accursed to arrive, Mephisto tricked Thing into signing a contract that would increase his strength.
-When the Legion Accursed had arrived, Thing had to defend Beyonder from them.
-By the time Mephisto planned to drop his contract with Thing, nearly all of the Legion Accursed were defeated.
+When the Legion had arrived, Thing had to defend Beyonder from them.
+By the time Mephisto planned to drop his contract with Thing, nearly all of the Legion were defeated.
 Due to Beyonder and Thing ruining his plan, Mephisto returned all the villains to where they were before he began his scheme.

 After being encouraged to find enlightenment by Doctor Strange, and failing, a frustrated Beyonder decides to destroy the entire multiverse, leading to several more battles with various Marvel superheroes, all of which end up with the Beyonder victorious.
 The Beyonder is finally defeated by a huge group of superheroes, including the Fantastic Four, X-Men, Avengers, and Spider-Man, after the Molecule Man intervenes and kills him, while he had temporarily transformed into an infant in the midst of a re-birthing process.
-The Beyonder's energy returns to the Beyond-Realm where it evolves into a new universe.
+The Beyonder's energy returns to the Beyond-Realm, where it evolves into a new universe.